bokeh/bokeh/README.md

 We're using our own fork of hem to manage the build process.
-Please clone this repo: https://github.com/ContinuumIO/hem. hem will compile coffeescript, combine js files, and support node.js require syntax on the client side
+Please clone this repo: https://github.com/ContinuumIO/hem. hem will compile coffeescript, combine js files, and support node.js require syntax on the client side.

-install it by executing
+Install it by executing

 `$ sudo npm link` inside the hem repo.

 This will link hem to your working copy so you get hem changes as we push it out.
-Inside bokeh/server/ of the Bokeh repo, execute `$ hem server &`.
+Inside `bokeh/server/` of the Bokeh repo, execute `$ hem server &`.
 The hem server will serve up coffeescript, compiling them on the fly.

 Developing